bharath-cchmc/size-update/README.md

 # SIZE - UPDATE

-# AUTHOR : Bharath Manicka Vasagam, The Barski Laboratory, CCHMC
+Author : Bharath Manicka Vasagam, The Barski Laboratory, CCHMC

 This updates the size of each library in the database